How to Analyze Hydra Output: A Complete Walkthrough

-Step 1: Running a Hydra Command
+Step 1: Run a Hydra Command

 To start analyzing Hydra output, let’s first run a command.
 In this example, we’re performing a brute-force attack on an FTP service: